AnyFetch/developers.anyfetch.com/blueprint.md

 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.
 > * `403 MissingScope`: token does not have the `read_companies` scope.
 > * `403 Forbidden`: you are not an administrator on this account.
+> * `404 ResourceNotFound`: the subcompany does not exist, or is not available for this user.
 > * `409 InvalidArgument`: `id` is not a valid id.

 + Response 200 (application/json)